jlumpe/jlumpe-gambit-lab-nb/experiments/211011-gambit-ani-additional-genomes/readme.md

       with assembly accession nos and UIDs.
   * `211015-combine-data/`
     * `211015-gambit-ani-genomes.csv` - Table of genomes in all data sets.
+  * `211016-additional-genome-stats/`
+    * `211016-ncbi-assembly-meta.csv` - Parsed and formatted contents of "meta" field in ESummary data for all NCBI genomes.
+	* `211016-assembly-stats.csv` - Basic assembly stats (n50 and l50) for all genomes.

 * `data/intermediate/211011-gambit-ani-additional-genomes/`
   * `211012-fastani/`